Quark-to-gluon composition of the quark-gluon plasma in relativistic heavy-ion collisions

 The assumption of chemical equilibrium of the QGP, when considered, is usually discussed treating the QGP as a gas of massless quarks and gluons; therefore the expected ratio is given simply by the ratio of the degrees of freedom $N_{q+\overline{q}}/N_g=d_{q+\overline{q}}/d_g= 2N_c\,N_f/(N_c^2-1)=9/4$ for a system with 3 flavors.
-On the other hand, as well known from lQCD, the QGP appears to be significantly different from a mere massless gas, showing deviation of both the energy density and the pressure from the $\epsilon/T^4=3P/T^4 =cost.$, and in particular exihibiting a large trace anomaly $\langle\Theta_\mu^\mu\rangle=\epsilon - 3 P$.
-It has been shown that such a behavior can be described in terms of a massive quasiparticle model in which both gluons and quarks acquire a thermal mass $m(T) \sim g(T)\, T$, as suggested also by the Hard Thermal Loop (HTL) approach \cite{HTL1,HTL3,HTL4,HTL7,Andersen_HTLpt} or dimensionally reduced screened perturbation theory (DRSPT) \cite{DR1,DR2}.
+On the other hand, as well known from lQCD, the QGP appears to be significantly different from a mere massless gas, showing deviation of both the energy density and the pressure from the $\epsilon/T^4=3P/T^4 =cost.$, and in particular exhibiting a large trace anomaly $\langle\Theta_\mu^\mu\rangle=\epsilon - 3 P$.
+It has been shown that such a behavior can be described in terms of a massive quasiparticle model in which both gluons and quarks acquire a thermal mass $m(T) \sim g(T)\, T$, as suggested also by the Hard Thermal Loop (HTL) approach \cite{HTL1,HTL3,HTL4,HTL7} or dimensionally reduced screened perturbation theory (DRSPT) \cite{DR1,DR2} or HTLpt \cite{Andersen_HTLpt}.
+This comes out also from extracting a gluon propagator from lattice results in the Landau gauge \cite{Oliveira:2010xc}, or using the pinch technique \cite{Binosi:2009qm} or a T-matrix approach from lQCD free-energy \cite{Lacroix:2012pt} .
+All such approaches suggest a finite $m_g \sim 0.5 - 1 \rm GeV$, a value quite close to the one obtained by fitting a QPM to lQCD thermodynamics, as done in the present work.

-In particular a quasi-particle model (QPM) with a $T-$dependent Bag constant has been successfully applied to quantitatively describe lQCD results for equilibrium thermodynamics\cite{Plumari:2011mk,qpm,Ratti:2011au} including the recent ones performed with an unprecedented level of accuracy at the physical quark masses \cite{Borsanyi:2010cj}.
+A quasi-particle model (QPM) with a $T-$dependent Bag constant has been successfully applied to quantitatively describe lQCD results for equilibrium thermodynamics \cite{Plumari:2011mk,qpm,Ratti:2011au} including the recent ones performed with an unprecedented level of accuracy at the physical quark masses \cite{Borsanyi:2010cj}.
+It is also interesting to note that QPM is able to correctly predict $\eta/s\leq$ 0.2 close to $T_c$ \cite{Plumari:2011mk,Cassing} with quasi-particle widths still significantly smaller than the mass itself \cite{Cassing}.
+We neglect in the present work the finite width which can be expected to marginally affect the quark to gluon ration respect to Eq.(\ref{eq-ratio}).

+Moreover lQCD calculations on charge-charge correlations show that up,down and strange charges are transported as single charges and off-diagonal elements disappear above $\rm T_c$ indicating that quark and gluon quasi-particles are still good quantum numbers at least not too close to $\rm T_c$.

 We notice that if the QGP can be described in terms of finite mass excitations this has a strong impact on the quasiparticle chemical ratio $N_{q+\overline{q}}/N_g$.
 In fact at equilibrium one has: